dappforce/x-seller-squid/README.md

 ```

 - `getPendingOrdersByAccount(account)` - get PendingOrder entities by account.
-  - _account_ - account public address of owner of PendingOrder entity.
+  - _account_ - the substrate account public address of the owner of a PendingOrder entity.
-    Can be provided in any format, even in Hex.
+    This can be provided in any format, even in Hex.

 ```graphql
 query GetPendingOrdersByAccount($account: String!) {